whitel/Fedora-Dockerfiles/needs_work/eclipse-orion/README.md

 Fedora dockerfile for running an Eclipse Orion server (http://www.eclipse.org/orion/)

-Tested on Docker 0.8.0
+Tested on Docker 1.1.2

-Full Docker manualt can be fetched from http://docker.io
+Full Docker manual can be fetched from http://docker.io

 Installation
 ----